FavourBablo/valentine-project/README.md

-This is a valentine cod which displays your favourite memories with your partner.
+This is a valentine code which displays your favourite memories with your partner.